-Not only does Lake Griffin have the state’s second largest Live Oak tree, but it also has tons of other trees that are just as awe-inspiring!
+Not only does Lake Griffin have the state’s second largest live oak tree but it also has many other trees that are just as awe-inspiring!

 The Thinking Tree